brainboxdotcc/DPP/docpages/advanced_reference/shardless-webhook-events.md

 Note that you can get the public key from your application settings in the Discord Developer Portal.
 It is **not** your bot token!

 \warning It is important that if your bot works via webhook events, you do not delay in responding.
 You must respond as fast as possible to the request, with an `event.reply()`.
-You can always acknowledge the response with `event.thinking()` and edit the interation later, but this must be done in a separate flow, NOT within the slashcommand event.
+You can always acknowledge the response with `event.thinking()` and edit the interaction later, but this must be done in a separate flow, NOT within the slashcommand event.
 This is because when you are in the event handler you are directly building a HTTP response that is directly sent back to Discord in an established HTTP request.
 You can follow up with other API calls if you wish later on.
 Each request is placed into D++'s thread pool, so you don't have to worry too much about blocking for a little while but remember users expect snappy responses and Discord have a 3 second hard limit on replies!

 ## Setting Up a reverse proxy to route to your bot